 - A. The climate change program, including: - 1.
-The greenhouse gas emissions reduction targets for both county government operations and the county as a whole and actions to reduce operational and community scale greenhouse gas emissions;((and)) - 2.
-Specific climate mitigation and adaptation strategies, performance measures and targets; - 3.
+The greenhouse gas emissions reduction targets for both county government operations and the county as a whole and actions to reduce operational and community scale greenhouse gas emissions;(( and)) - 2.
+Specific climate mitigation and adaptation strategies, performance measuresand targets; - 3.
 All expenses associated with the climate change program; and - 4.
-A cost-benefit analysis of the program; - B. The energy program, including energy targets established in the 2010 Energy Plan; - C. The green building program, including: - 1.
-The total number of capital projects for which a division is responsible, and the number of LEED projects and other sustainable development projects, such as historic restoration and adaptive reuse, and their status; - 2.
-The additional costs associated with achieving LEED certification; - 3.
-The total number of non-LEED projects that have completed a sustainable development scorecard; - 4.
-The green strategies employed; - 5.
-The operations and maintenance costs for all completed projects incorporating green building principles and practices and projects incorporating renewable energy or energy efficiency components, as well as the operations and maintenance costs that were projected before construction; - 6.
-The reductions in greenhouse gas emissions; - 7.
-The construction waste recycled; renewable resources used;
+A cost-benefit analysis of the program;

+180 B. The energy program, including energy targets established in the 2010 Energy 181 Plan; 182 C. The green building program, including: 183 1.
+The total number of capital projects for which a division is responsible, and 184 the number of LEED projects and other sustainable development projects, such as 185 historic restoration and adaptive reuse, and their status; 186 2.
+The additional costs associated with achieving LEED certification; 187 3.
+The total number of non-LEED projects that have completed a sustainable 188 development scorecard; 189 4.
+The green strategies employed; 190 5.
+The operations and maintenance costs for all completed projects 191 incorporating green building principles and practices and projects incorporating 192 renewable energy or energy efficiency components, as well as the operations and 193 maintenance costs that were projected before construction; 194 6.
+The reductions in greenhouse gas emissions; 195 7.
+The construction waste recycled; renewable resources used; 196 8.
+The green materials used; and 197 9.
+The fiscal performance of all projects incorporating green building principles 198 and practices including an accounting of all project costs and benefits that can be 199 quantified, documented and verified; and 200 D. The environmental purchasing program, including: 201 1.
+Quantities, costs and types of recycled and other environmentally preferable 202 products purchased, and quantities of computers and electronics recycled;